 These are the latest features added to WinList.

-This is a minor version update with many new features and enhancements.
+This is a major version update with many new features and enhancements.

-It is a free download update for registered users of WinList 7.0.
+Special update pricing available for registered users of WinList 8.0.

 See the Highlights and License Options pages for additional details.

 Contour regions have be enhanced so that they automatically update as the data beneath them changes.
 These regions feature a user-defined probability level and can also automatically move with data.

 This is cool new a feature that allows vertices of adjacent regions to stick to one another, making a seamless boundary between the regions.
 As a common vertex is moved, it affects all of the regions that share it.
 A great tool for fitting regions together tightly.